sandip4337/NeelPowerPdfViewerLib/README.md

 **This is a Kotlin library for downloading and displaying PDFs in a WebView**

-This is just a simple pdf library you can display a pdf of any size (small/medium/large) (30 mb/ 80mb/ 120 mb)
+This is just a simple pdf library you can display a pdf

+pdf size should be within 20-40mb

 Application size will be increase with 3-4 mb